gyscos/cursive/doc/tutorial_2.md

 A dialog is wrapper with a frame around another view, and optionally a title and/or buttons.

-[`Dialog::new`] directly takes a view, so we'll directly give it the `TextView`:
+[`Dialog::around`] directly takes a view, so we'll directly give it the `TextView`:

 ```rust,no_run